farzam-khodajoo/linak-controller-board/README.md

 ## Introduction

-Linak Controller Board is a small form factor pcb design powered by ESP8266 for WIFI communication, this board is designed to control Hospital Bed with quad DC motors.
+Linak Controller Board is a small form factor pcb design which features ESP8266 for WIFI communication, this board is designed to control Hospital Bed with quad DC motors.
 (Kicad V6)

 Each Motor uses 2 relays to change polarity and reverse rotation, also a linear voltage regulator is featured to power NodeMcu v3 board with small SPI pin connector on the side as extra utiltiy.